dirkkelly/dirkkelly/content/philosophy/getting-in-trouble.md

 You have a choice, as a member of this species, whether you're a citizen of America or one of its ally countries, you have a choice about how you respond to this power.
 You can continue to consume daily, distracting yourself from the pain and suffering this system fills you with, or you can speak up.

-You don't have to speak up in a public sphere, you can keep your comments and raise your concerns about an unjust society to people in your community, help others who are helping people in your local world to make things better around you.
+You don't have to speak up in a public sphere, you can keep your comments local and raise your concerns about an unjust society to people in your community, help others who are helping people in your local world to make things better around you.

 If you're feeling up to it, you can talk to your local members of power, business owners, mayors, counselors, even governors.

 Most importantly you can interact with your local government, engage in voting, take time to understand candidates and share that information with your friends, help others understand the issues and work for change.